⚡ Quick Answer

 Frequent dissociation is also a signal worth attending to in its own right: it indicates that the person's overwhelm load is exceeding their regulatory capacity on a regular basis.
 Addressing the conditions that cause the overwhelm is as important as addressing the dissociation itself.

-Dissociation in autism is a disconnection from present experience — feeling unreal, detached from one's body, or mentally absent — that occurs most commonly as a response to sensory overload, emotional overwhelm, or accumulated stress.
+- Autistic dissociation is disconnection from present experience — feeling unreal, detached from the body, or mentally absent — most often triggered by sensory overload, emotional overwhelm, or accumulated stress.